Skip to main content

 • your GP

-If you go to a diabetes clinic or another eye clinic in a hospital, the consultant providing your care will also get a copy of your results.
+If you go to a diabetes clinic or another eye clinic in a hospital, the consultant providing your care will also be able to see your results.

 When screening results are normal